danpaz/notem/README.md

 $ notem --search goal planning
 ```

+Use `notem --help` for a full list of commands.

 ## Editor

 The default editor is determined first by the EDITOR environment variable, with